Washingon Academy Social Media

 A.B. and O.D. insist that everyone's opinion is included in their plan.

-O.D. proposes individual caldendars for TOAST and math.
+O.D. proposes individual calendars for TOAST and math.

 M.A. suggests one room for quiet and one room for free time.